Home Staging Tips

 Each property has just one chance to make a great impression with a potential buyer.
 Keep up with cleaning and tidiness every day to ensure that the property is ready to be shown to potential buyers, even on short notice.
-In other words, keep the property in “Show Time” condition, so that it’s always ready to make the great first impression that can make the sale!
+In other words, keep the property in the “Show Time” condition, so that it’s always ready to make the great first impression that can make the sale!

 During the Entire Marketing Period